 Discover, learn, and play when school is out of session.

-Fairy Tale Week
+Fairy Tale Week/CANCELLED

 Fairy tales come true at Pequot Library from July 6-10, 2020.
 Faster than you can say “Bibbidi-Bobbidi-Boo,” Cassie Walker from The Lion’s Studio will turn an ordinary summer week into an experience that will open children’s eyes — and hearts — to magic.